 Manufacturing and distributing solar lighting and power products for families living without reliable electricity; improving families’ health, ability to study, savings, earning potential, and overall quality of life in the developing world; and permanently reducing humanity’s carbon footprint.

 d.light, is a social enterprise global leader that delivers affordable solar-powered solutions to the 2 billion people in the developing world who don’t have access to reliable energy.
 Through more than a dozen field offices and four distribution hubs in Africa, China, South Asia, and the United States, d.light has supplied more than 12 million solar light and power products to 62 countries around the world.
 Kerosene is expensive, dirty, and dangerous and provides poor-quality light.
-An estimated 17 million school-age children can now study more productively with solar lighting, and d.light’s customers have cumulatively saved more than $5.2 billion in energy-related expenditures.
-Replacing kerosene lanterns with solar lighting has preventedmore than 23 million tons of carbon dioxide from entering the atmosphere.
+An estimated 22 million school-age children can now study more productively with solar lighting, and d.light’s customers have cumulatively saved more than $3.8 billion in energy-related expenditures.
+Replacing kerosene lanterns with solar lighting has offset more than 20 million tons of carbon dioxide from entering the atmosphere.
 Reliable, affordable, and accessible solar lighting has opened up new opportunities for people living in extreme poverty, enabling them to enjoy a brighter future.
-By empowering more than 65 million lives, d.light well on the way to achieving its goal of reaching 100 million people by 2020.
+By impacting more than 82 million lives to date, d.light well on the way to achieving its goal of reaching 100 million people by 2020.

 Sam Goldman is the Founder and Chief Customer Officer of d.light, a social enterprise and certified B Corporation headquartered in San Francisco, California with regional offices in China, India, and Kenya. d.light manufactures and distributes the most affordable and durable solar light and power products to the developing world.